hero media

 Walkers and runners will pass through majestic ancient forest, along cliff-edge tracks.

-One of Australia’s most popular hiking tracks is set to host an epic trail event along one of the country’s most photogenic escarpments.
-The inaugural Grand Cliff Top Race will take place on Sunday 12 April 2026 along the Grand Cliff Top Walk in Blue Mountains National Park, offering outdoor enthusiasts a unique chance to partake in a scenic, professionally supported trail race.
+It feels like just about everyone in Sydney has taken up running.
+And one of Australia’s most popular hiking tracks is responding to the trend by hosting an epic trail event along one of the country’s most photogenic escarpments.
+The inaugural Grand Cliff Top Race will take place on Sunday 12 April 2026 along the Grand Cliff Top Walk in Blue Mountains National Park, offering outdoor and runing enthusiasts a unique chance to partake in a scenic, professionally supported trail race.

 People walking over a bridge along the Grand Cliff Top walk